hhursev/recipe-scrapers/docs/in-depth-guide-ingredient-groups.md

 The `ingredient_groups()` function has a default implementation in the `AbstractScraper` class that returns a single `IngredientGroup` object with `purpose` set to `None` and `ingredients` set to the output from the scraper's `ingredients()` function.

-To add ingredient group support to a scraper, the `ingredient_group` function needs to be overridden in the scraper class.
-The are three main things to consider when implementing ingredient groups support:
+Adding ingredient group support to a scraper involves overriding the `ingredient_group` function for it.
+There are three important points to consider:

-1. The groups and their contents are not present in the Recipe schema.
-They must be extracted from the recipe HTML.
+1. The schema.org Recipe format does not support groupings - so scraping from the HTML is required in the implementation.
-2. The ingredients found in `ingredients()` and `ingredient_groups()` must be the same.
-This may sound obvious but there can sometimes minor differences in the ingredients in the schema and the ingredients in the HTML.
+2. The ingredients found in `ingredients()` and `ingredient_groups()` should be the same because we're presenting the same set of ingredients, just in a different way.
+There can sometimes minor differences in the ingredients in the schema and the ingredients in the HTML which needs to be handled.
-3. Not all recipes on a website will use ingredient groups, so the implementation must support recipes that do and recipes that don't have ingredient groups.
+3. Not all recipes on a website will use ingredient groups, so the implementation must degrade gracefully in cases where groupings aren't available.
 For recipes that don't have ingredient groups, the output should be the same as default implementation (i.e. a single `IngredientGroup` with `purpose=None` and `ingredients=ingredients()`).

 In many cases the structure of how ingredients and group heading appear in the HTML is very similar.
 Some helper functions have been developed to make the implementation easier.